 - Generation Z candidates are accustomed to the instantaneous response and rewards that the digital consumer experiences.
-They expect no less from their careers and , rather than commit to future career opportunities at their current workplace."
+They expect no less from their careers and often will job-hop to progress quickly, rather than commit to future career opportunities at their current workplace.”

 But making sure your Gen Z staff will deliver to the best of their abilities, to both the company and the clients, requires finessing of current management styles.
 “In their quest for digital talent, CIOs need to master leadership of Gen Z’s culture and people,” Reina said in the release.
 “CIOs need to get to know them and understand their values and relationship patterns in the workplace.
 They also need to recognize that they need to lead them differently than previous generations to foster a cohesive workplace.”

-And it is such a palatable difference that some C-level executives said they've noticed a difference when working with Gen Zers.
-At thein October, one CIO said this generation asks questions openly and may bluntly ask what they'll learn from the superiors to whom they report.
+And it is such a palatable difference that some C-level executives said they’ve noticed a difference when working with Gen Zers.
+At the Gartner IT Symposium/Xpo in October, one CIO said this generation asks questions openly and may bluntly ask what they’ll learn from the superiors to whom they report.
 To put it simply, they are more direct than previous generations.
-A chief human resources officer of a telecom company said Gen Zers are a 100% technological generation with infinite confidence in their capacity, adding they're autonomous, willing to work hard, assertive, and much more demanding.
+A chief human resources officer of a telecom company said Gen Zers are a 100% technological generation with infinite confidence in their capacity, adding they’re autonomous, willing to work hard, assertive, and much more demanding.

-Keeping Gen Zers happy is also different than other generations.shows 33% of the Gen Z workforce ranked manager quality as a top reason to leave their current job, versus only 22% of millennials aged 21 to 24 in 2013.
+Keeping Gen Zers happy is also different than other generations.
+Gartner research shows 33% of the Gen Z workforce ranked manager quality as a top reason to leave their current job, versus only 22% of millennials aged 21 to 24 in 2013.
 Once on the job, Gen Z candidates seek managers who can assess their skills, needs and interests and connect them to mentors that can help develop their capabilities.